 The principle underpinning this policy statement is that no individual or company working for or with Rauch Safety & Engineering shall misuse any information or allow others to do so.

-During the course of their work, many individuals working within or for Rauch Safety & Engineering will often handle or be exposed to information which is deemed personal, sensitive or confidential, which may include but is not limited to; commercial, private investor, program or project development, national or international security.
+During the course of their work, many individuals working within or for Rauch Safety & Engineering will often handle or be exposed to information which is deemed personal, sensitive or confidential, which may include but is not limited to; commercial, private investor, program or project development, national or Safety & Engineering security.

 It is a requirement that any individual, company and firm to which this Policy applies shall not at any time during the period they work for or provide services to Rauch Safety & Engineering nor at any time after its termination, disclose confidential Information that is held or processed by Rauch Safety & Engineering.